Walter Rangeley

 Walter Rangeley (14 December 1903 – 16 March 1982) was an English athlete who competed mainly in the sprints.

-He was born in Salford and died in Glyndŵr.
+Career

-Rangeley competed for Great Britain in the 1924 Summer Olympics held in Paris, France in the 4×100 metre relay where he won the silver medal with his teammates Harold Abrahams, Wilfred Nichol and Lancelot Royle.
+Rangeley was born in Salford.
+He competed for Great Britain in the 1924 Summer Olympics held in Paris, France, in the 4×100 metre relay where he won the silver medal with his teammates Harold Abrahams, Wilfred Nichol and Lancelot Royle.
 In the 100 metres event he was eliminated in the quarter-finals.

+Rangeley finished third behind Loren Murchison in the 100 yards event at the 1925 AAA Championships.

-At the following Games in 1928 held in Amsterdam Rangeley won a silver medal in the 200 metres.
+At the Olympic Games in 1928 held in Amsterdam Rangeley won a silver medal in the 200 metres.
 He also joined with a new relay team consisting of teammates Cyril Gill, Edward Smouha and Jack London which won the bronze medal in the 4×100 metres competition.
 In the 100 metres event he was eliminated in the quarter-finals again.

 After not participating in the 1932 Games his final Olympic appearance was in 1936 when he was a member of the British relay team which was eliminated in the first round of the 4×100 metre relay contest.

 At the 1934 British Empire Games he won the bronze medal in the 220 yards event.
 He also won the gold medal with the English relay team in the 4×110 yards competition.